[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 God swore an everlasting oath to Abraham (Genesis 17:7).
 He promised the land to Israel’s descendants as an everlasting possession (Genesis 17:8).
 And in Jeremiah 31:35–37, He staked that covenant on the permanence of the cosmos itself:

 “Thus says the LORD, who gives the sun for light by day and the fixed order of the moon and the stars for light by night… ‘If this fixed order departs from before me, declares the LORD, then shall the offspring of Israel cease from being a nation before me forever.’”
-(Jeremiah 31:35–37, ESV)
+(Jeremiah 31:35–37)

 God says: the sun will burn out before I break My word to Israel.